-Police storm Vegas show to protect audience in Oct.
+Records: Police guarded Vegas showroom after Oct.
 1 attack

 Las Vegas police and the FBI have refused to comment on what have now been nine weekly releases of police documents detailing wrenching accounts of pain, perseverance and luck in the attack that killed 58 people and injured hundreds more.

 Two of the three newly released body-camera videos showed officers directing patrons out of the Mandalay Bay casino.
-Then, the officer who took cover joined a team enters a darkened theater to guard the audience at a 1,800-seat Cirque du Soleil show.
+Then, the officer who took cover joined a team enters a darkened theater to guard the audience at an 1,800-seat Cirque du Soleil show.

 "We're going to cover these 1,000 people," his sergeant team leader says.